JanW95/JanW95/README.md

 👋 Hi, I’m Jan,
-- Interested in music, (software) engineering, politics, medicin and military stuff
+- Interested in music, (software) engineering, politics, medicine and military stuff
 - Degree in computer science and business
 - Professional senior fullstack developer in medical technology focused in service and api development
 - Main languages: Java, C#, PHP, Javascript including expierence in major/popular frameworks and toolkits like Spring, React, ASP.Net and also Unity